 South Africa's 11 official languages are recognised equally by law, but the language of education, media and political broadcasts is primarily English.
 Fluency in English and a grasp of Afrikaans will be sufficient to work in South Africa, although you'll hear the other nine languages on a daily basis.

 Omniglot has a page dedicated to basic Afrikaans phrases which you may find useful.

 How to explain your UK qualifications to employers

 Employers in South Africa should have no problem accepting your UK qualifications, providing they are legitimate.
 The South African Qualifications Authority (SAQA) offers advice and guidance for applicants looking to verify their international qualifications and check whether their institution is accredited.

 What's it like to work in South Africa?

-Working life follows the typical UK structure of Monday to Friday, 9am to 5pm, with the option for up to 10 hours' overtime per week and double pay on Sundays.
+Working life follows the typical UK structure of Monday to Friday, 9am to 5pm, with the option for up to ten hours' overtime per week and double pay on Sundays.

-Workers are entitled to a holiday period of 21 days' consecutive leave per year, not including the country's 12 public holidays.
+Workers are entitled to a holiday period of 21 days' consecutive leave per year, not including South Africa's 12 public holidays.

 Find out more